computableai/computableai.github.io/content/pages/about.md

 I found few beginner resources for DRL when I began, and since I have a passion for teaching, I intend to make some dent there.

-I also work as the "Director of Applied Sciences" for a startup software company, and the machine learning team must occasionally indoctrinate new members.
+I also serve as the "Director of Applied Sciences" for a startup software company, and the machine learning team must occasionally indoctrinate new members.
 This provides me with a convenient target audience.

 Finally, my own education in DRL is incomplete, so this will serve partly as a record of my own journey.